Add Testimonials To WordPress

 For more details, visit the plugin site below:

-This premium plugin provides a range of great features right out of the box, including:
+This is a premium WordPress plugin that provides plenty of great features right out of the box, including:

 - Responsive design that resizes for correct display on any device or browser.

-- Display your testimonials in a widget or as slideshows, sliders, grid layout, list layout, etc. via a shortcode
+- Display options for your testimonials in a widget or as sliders, slideshows, list layout, grid layout, etc. using a shortcode

-- Styling options (display image at the top, bottom, or side of the testimonial, display testimonial in a speech bubble, customize font and background colors, font types and more.
+- Styling options (display image at the top, bottom, or side of testimonials, display testimonials in a speech bubble, customize font and background colors, font types and more.

 For more information on using testimonials on your website, see the tutorial below: